azalty/gmod-serverautorestart/README.md

 Drag and drop the folder "serverautorestart" in addons.

 ## Needed
 Nothing.
-You just need to configure the addon to set the time you want
+You just need to configure the addon to set the time you want *(uses 24h time format)*

 ## Configuration
 serverautorestart\lua\autorun\server\serverautorestart.lua (at the top of the file)